mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 ## Schedule the campaign {#schedule}

 >[!CONTEXTUALHELP]
+>id="ajo_campaigns_schedule"
+>title="Campaign schedule"
+>abstract="By default, campaigns start upon manual activation and terminate immediately after the message is sent once.
+Nevertheless, you have the flexibility to set a specific date and time for the message to be sent.
+Furthermore, you can specify an end date for recurring or API-triggered campaigns.
+In the Action triggers, you can also configure the message sending frequency to suit your preferences."

+>[!CONTEXTUALHELP]
 >id="ajo_campaigns_schedule_start"
 >title="Campaign start"
 >abstract="Specify a date and time at which the message should be sent."